coolsasindu/Github-readme.md-Syntax-highlighting-syntax-code-block-/README.md

   console.log("Hi Iam Hello Function");
 }
 ```
-Syntax highlighting
-You can add an optional language identifier to enable syntax highlighting in your fenced code block.
+# Syntax highlighting You can add an optional language identifier to enable syntax highlighting in your fenced code block.

-For example, to syntax highlight javascript code:
+For example, to syntax highlight javascript code: use ```javascript

 ```javascript
 <script>